crdevio/ValheimMods/BuildShare/README.md

 # What's new ?

++ NEW : UI FOR A BETTER USE !
 + Compatible with actual Valheim versions and next version.
 + PATCHED : a glitch which didn't save your offsets when you reload your worlds